Normanno/ROS_MODULE/README.md

 ~~~

 # Step 2: Start RosAria and Smartband receiver
-To start RosAria, the smartband receiver and the stop distance calculator node.
+To start RosAria, the smartband receiver and the main control node.
 ~~~
 roslaunch sgr_project init.launch
 ~~~